 There are plenty of different things you can try with this, including text, rounded “stickers”, and plenty more.
 Note that my rounded sticker was textured with this paper texture.

-Here’s some inspiration, including Brad Sucks website and the Little Big Planet box.
+Here’s some inspiration, including Brad Sucks website and the Little Big Planet cover art.